 Staff are available to meet the needs of our students as required.
 Services cover school information, enrollment procedures, financial aid, security policies, completion rates and crime statistics.
-Contact can be made through main campus (Monday to Thursday 8.00am to 6.00pm and Friday 8.00am to 4.00pm) on 352-797-7018.
-Queries should be directed as follows:
+Contact can be made through the business office (Monday to Thursday 8.00am to 8.30pm and Friday 8.00am to 4.00pm) on 352-797-70917018.
+Oueries should be directed as follows: